 Emotional assistance animals differ from both service and therapy animals in that they are not specifically trained to provide a specific service to their owners.
 Instead, they provide support, comfort, and companionship through their presence to people who are disabled, elderly, or otherwise struggling with emotional or physical issues.
 Emotional support animals do not have the full protections of service animals under the ADA, but must be permitted to fly in airplane cabins with owners and must be allowed in housing, even if it is a “no pet” housing unit.
 Generally, a letter from a physician or mental health provider is required to establish that the animal’s owner is disabled and the emotional support animal somehow alleviates the impact of the disability for the owner.
 Psychologists may be called upon by clients to draft such letters and should understand the ramifications of writing such a letter before agreeing to do so.

-My client is asking for a letter certifying that her pet is an emotional assistance pet.
+My client is asking for a letter certifying that her pet is an emotional assistance animal.
 What should I do?

 Proceed with caution.
 If the client is a therapy client, you should carefully consider your role with that person and whether it is appropriate to step into what is essentially a forensic psychology role.
 Further, think about the impact such a shift might have on the treatment.
 What if the situation otherwise does not go as the client had hoped?
 Of course, refusing such a letter might also affect the clinical relationship, though that can be the case whenever clinicians set limits on taking on multiple roles.
 In addition, consider whether you have sufficient data on which to base your opinion.
 Have you seen the client with his/her pet?
 Without?
 Do you have any information on which to base this legal document in addition to client self-report?